microsoft/GUI-Actor/README.md

 ➕ **We design a _grounding verifier_ to evaluate and select the most plausible action region** among the candidates proposed from the action attention map.
 We show that this verifier can be easily integrated with other grounding methods for a further performance boost.

 🎯 **GUI-Actor achieves state-of-the-art performance on multiple GUI action grounding benchmarks** with the same Qwen2-VL backbone, demonstrating its effectiveness and generalization to unseen screen resolutions and layouts.
-Notably,GUI-Actor-7B even surpasses UI-TARS-72B (38.1) on **ScreenSpot-Pro**, achieving scores of **40.7** with Qwen2-VL and **44.6** with Qwen2.5-VL as backbones.
+Notably, GUI-Actor-7B even surpasses UI-TARS-72B (38.1) on **ScreenSpot-Pro**, achieving scores of **40.7** with Qwen2-VL and **44.6** with Qwen2.5-VL as backbones.

 <!-- ## :fire: News
 * **[2025.06.03]**  We released the GUI-Actor training/inference code and model checkpoints!